scriptituk/xfade-easing/README.md

 Xfade is a FFmpeg video transition filter which provides an expression evaluator for custom effects.

-This is a port of Robert Penner’s standard easing equations coded as custom xfade expressions.
+This is a port of standard easing equations coded as custom xfade expressions.
 It also ports most xfade transitions, some [GL Transitions](https://github.com/gl-transitions/gl-transitions) and other transitions for use in tandem with the easing expressions or alone.

 Deployment involves setting the xfade `transition` parameter to `custom` and the `expr` parameter to the concaternation of an easing expression and a transition expression.